wp-plugins/nimble-portfolio/readme.txt

 = Plugin Features =

+1. Support for all post types and taxonomies, like Posts, Woo commerce Products e.t.c. (from version 2.1.0)
-1. Custom post types for portfolio items.
+2. Custom post type for portfolio items.
-2. Youtube, Vimeo, Quicktime video support.
 3. Built-in PrettyPhoto gallery for picture, video and <strong>PDF</strong> preview.
+4. Youtube, Vimeo, Quicktime video support.
-4. Easy categorization and sort/filter feature.
+5. Easy categorization and sort/filter feature.
+6. Shortcode Generator for easily generate and use shortcodes.
-5. Widget enabled.
+7. Widget enabled.
 (Version 2)
-6. Configurable default skin (Version 2)
+8. Configurable default skin (Version 2)
      - Fully Responsive for Desktop, Tablet and Mobile.
      - 3 Thumbnail Styles to choose from (Normal, Round and Square).
-     - Fully customized (via admin configurations) to set Columns, Show/Hide Links.
+     - Fully customized (via admin configurations) to set Columns, Show/Hide Links e.t.c.

+= Demos =

+For all the demos of Plugin and its Addons, please visit http://demo.nimble3.com/nimble-portfolio/

+= Quick User Guide =

+1. Add portfolio filter under `Nimble Portfolio -> Filters`, such as web, mobile, graphics e.t.c.
+2. Add new portfolio items using custom post type under `Nimble Portfolio -> Add Portfolio Item`.
+Add item title, description e.t.c.
+3. Upload and set featured image from the far right bottom box.
+4. Specify full-size Image URL or Video URL (youtube, vimeo) in the input field `Image/Video URL` on the left.
+You can also use `URL from Media Library` button to select the URL of full-size image from Media Library.
+5. Specify a live URL for your project in the input field `Portfolio URL`.

+= Detailed Documentation =

+For latest detailed documentation please visit http://demo.nimble3.com/nimble-portfolio/documentation/

 = Premium Add-ons =